-In the Corona crisis, WiSo relies on the WiSo-Virtual concept.
-The summer term was characterized by an enormous effort of all faculty members in the context of WiSo-Virtuell.
-The challenges of the Corona pandemic will continue to accompany us in the winter term and we will continue to develop creative solution ideas in a term with a hybrid design.
+In the Corona crisis, WiSo relies on the WiSo-Virtuellplus concept.
+The past two semester were characterized by an enormous effort of all faculty members in the context of WiSo-Virtuell.
+The challenges of the Corona pandemic will continue to accompany us in the summer semester.
+So far we will continue to develop creative ideas in a semester with a hybrid design.
 The concept is based on the following contents:

 In all of WiSo’s Bachelor’s and Master’s programs, the study program is offered on the basis of a hybrid teaching concept and adapted to the new conditions.
-We offer safe study conditions through a hygiene concept.
+In principle, every degree programme can be studied digitally and is enriched with classroom lectures.
+We offer safe study conditions through a rigorous and proven hygiene concept.

-Furthermore there is a folder on the StudOn learning platform for each course that is usually held in the winter semester.
-Since the beginning of April 2020, announcements have been made via StudOn detailing which courses will take place in the 2021 winter semester and the small number of courses that have been postponed.
+Furthermore there is a folder on the StudOn learning platform for each course that is usually held in the summer semester.
+Announcements have been made via StudOn detailing which courses will take place in the 2021 summer semester and the small number of courses that have been postponed.
 Please make sure that you join the relevant StudOn courses.
 This will ensure that you receive current information on your course.
-More on StudOn.
+More on StudOn and UnivIS.

 Further information on the coronavirus and its effect on FAU can also be found at www.fau.de/corona.

 The FSI is the student council initiative of the WiSo.
 Motivated students from all programs come together to represent the interests of the students.
 Even in this virtual semester, the FSI is actively involved in university politics, student life and in consulting on social media such as Instagram and Facebook.
 There you will find up-to-date information on a wide range of topics and on the activities of the various working groups.
-The Zoom meeting takes places every Wednesday at 18.30 anyone is welcome to attend.
+We are happy to refer to our Sustainable Sunday on Instagram (@fsiwiso) and Facebook (@fsi.wiso).
+In addition, there is a session via Zoom every Wednesday at 6:30 p.m., which everyone is welcome to attend.
 The current meeting ID can be found in the Instagram Bio and further information about the activities of the FSI can be found on the website.

 Junior Consulting Team